 CAMPAIGN CONTRIBUTIONS — UNITED STATES

 political contributions comply with applicable law, and require the prior approval of the law department

-director of regional, federal and international affairs.
-A report of compliance is provided annually to the board governance
+is provided annually to the board governance committee.

 Weyerhaeuser sponsors a U.S. employee-funded Weyerhaeuser Political Action Committee, which solicits

-from eligible shareholders and employees.
+board of directors support the WPAC.
 Decisions regarding contributions are controlled by an employee-based

-directors.
+board of directors.
 These contributions are bipartisan and based on a variety of considerations.

 These pooled funds are used mainly to support candidates for the U.S. House of Representatives and

-In 2011, the Weyerhaeuser
+In 2012, the

-Weyerhaeuser Political Action Committee contributed $284,000 to federal candidates, committees
+Weyerhaeuser Political Action Committee contributed $384,680 to federal candidates, committees

 and some state candidates.
 WPAC contribution reports are filed with the Federal Elections Commission and posted on its website.

 Other states allow companies to contribute directly to campaigns for state and local offices and

-and our subsidiaries made political contributions of $262,369 in the following states: Alabama,
+and our subsidiaries made political contributions of $518,575 in the following states: Alabama, Arkansas, California,

+Washington.
 Reports of state and local contributions are filed as required